-Terms of Reference The terms of reference of the Nomination and Remuneration Committee is in line with the regulatory requirements mandated by the Act and Part D Para A of Schedule II of the Listing Regulations which shall inter-alia include: formulation of the criteria for determining qualifications, positive attributes and independence of a director and recommend to the Board of directors a policy relating to, the remuneration of the directors, key managerial personnel and other employees; for every appointment of Independent Director, evaluate the balance of skills, knowledge and experience on the Board and on the basis of such evaluation, prepare a description of the role and capabilities required of an Independent Director; ensure that the person recommended to the Board for appointment as an Independent Director shall have the capabilities identified in such description.
-For the purpose of identifying suitable candidates, the Committee may: a. use the services of an external agencies, if required; b. consider candidates from a wide range of backgrounds, having due regard to diversity; and c. consider the time commitments of the candidates; 4. formulation of criteria for evaluation of performance of independent directors and the Board of Directors; 5. devising a policy on diversity of Board of Directors; identifying persons who are qualified to become directors and who may be appointed in senior management in accordance with the criteria laid down, and recommend to the Board of Directors their appointment and removal; whether to extend or continue the term of appointment of the Independent Director, on the basis of the report of performance evaluation of Independent Directors; 8. recommend to the Board, all remuneration, in whatever form, payable to senior management.
+The terms of reference of the Nomination and Remuneration Committee is in line with the regulatory requirements mandated by the Act and Part D Para A of Schedule II of the Listing Regulations which shall inter-alia include:

-Composition and attendance at the meetings held during the year The names of the Directors who constitute the Nomination and Remuneration Committee and their attendance at the meetings held during the year are given below:
+- formulation of the criteria for determining qualifications, positive attributes and independence of a director and recommend to the Board of directors a policy relating to, the remuneration of the directors, key managerial personnel and other employees; - for every appointment of Independent Director, evaluate the balance of skills, knowledge and experience on the Board and on the basis of such evaluation, prepare a description of the role and capabilities required of an Independent Director; - ensure that the person recommended to the Board for appointment as an Independent Director shall have the capabilities identified in such description.
+For the purpose of identifying suitable candidates, the Committee may: - a. use the services of an external agencies, if required; - b. consider candidates from a wide range of backgrounds, having due regard to diversity; and - c. consider the time commitments of the candidates; - 4. formulation of criteria for evaluation of performance of independent directors and the Board of Directors; - 5. devising a policy on diversity of Board of Directors; - 6. identifying persons who are qualified to become directors and who may be appointed in senior management in accordance with the criteria laid down, and recommend to the Board of Directors their appointment and removal; - 7. whether to extend or continue the term of appointment of the Independent Director, on the basis of the report of performance evaluation of Independent Directors; - 8. recommend to the Board, all remuneration, in whatever form, payable to senior management.

-Name Designation Category No. of meetings held during the tenure No. of meetings attended Latha Pillai Chairperson Non-Executive Independent Director 2 1 T. R. Raghunandan Member Non-Executive Director 2 2 S. S. Rao Member Non-Executive Independent Director 2 2 G. P. Kundargi Member Non-Executive Independent Director 2 2 Jagadish Rao Kote Member Non-Executive Independent Director 2 2 H. L. Shah Member Non-Executive Independent Director 2 2
+The names of the Directors who constitute the Nomination and Remuneration Committee and their attendance at the meetings held during the year are given below:

-S. S. Rao ceased to be the member of Nomination and Remuneration Committee w.e.f., closure of business hours on 10 November 2022.
+attenuance at the n iccurigo rieia dui ing the year are given be IOVV.
+Name Designation Category No. of meetings held during the tenure No. of meetings attended Latha Pillai Chairperson Non-Executive Independent Director 2 1 T. R. Raghunandan Member Non-Executive Director 2 2 S. S. Rao Member Non-Executive Independent Director 2 2 G. P. Kundargi Member Non-Executive Independent Director 2 2 Jagadish Rao Kote Member Non-Executive Independent Director 2 2 H. L. Shah Member Non-Executive Independent Director 2 2 S. S. Rao ceased business hours on 1 er of Nomination and Re 2. emuneration Commi ttee w.e.f., closure of absence of Latha P illai, the Chairper and Remuneration Com son, with unanimous con nation and Remuneration sent of the member s, G. P. Kundargi was Committee met two times re scheduled well in adva • year on 18 May 2022